-1. Schedule regular weekly meetings.
+1. Schedule regular weekly (or bi-weekly) meetings.
 Talk with the other leaders of your group to determine the best day, time, and location for regular weekly meetings.
-You can schedule additional meetings as needed.
+Be consistent throughout the year and always hold your meetings at the same time and place.
 After setting the day, time, and location, announce it to all your members through your email list and Facebook group.
 Mention the regular meetings when you recruit new students for your group and have the meeting details on your recruitment fliers.
 Call and email the day before to remind people.

 5. Follow-up and prepare for the next meeting.
 The secretary should email out the notes from the meeting, including a list of what each person is responsible for.
 Call the new members during the week to tell them more about the group and get to know them better.
 Ask for their ideas and input.